eastbanctech/snowiq-docs/soc-route-plans.md

 An Admin can upload the geo-location data by doing the following:

-* Select the orange 'Import Plan Files' at the top of the Route Plans page.
+* Select the blue ' + Import Route Plan' button at the top of the Route Plans page.
 * The system will display a prompt.
 Do the following:

 ![Import_Plan](https://github.com/eastbanctech/snowiq-docs/assets/121882947/d5fc6345-62d0-477a-a241-0d951e10b596){: .width-xl}{: data-lightbox="11"}